These Tulum travel tips will help you enjoy your vacation

 - Don’t drink the tap water!
 This is one very important Tulum travel tip that also applies to most other cities in Mexico.
 Airbnbs will have a purified water jug so bring your own reusable water bottle to fill up.

 - Brush your teeth with bottled or filtered water as well.
 Even brushing your teeth with tap water in Mexico can be problematic unless you stay at a resort with purified water.
 I forgot and brushed my teeth with tap water one night in Tulum.
 Sadly, I paid for it the next day and had to skip out on my morning yoga class.

-Tulum Travel FAQ
+Tulum Travel Tips Additional FAQs